sapcc/go-makefile-maker/README.md

    This target can be used to get the vendor directory up-to-date before commits.

 If `golang.setGoModVersion` is set to `true` then `go.mod` will be automatically updated to the latest version.
+The `ldflags` option can be used to share flags between the Makefile and GoReleaser.

 ### `golangciLint`